waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/instrument-description/index.md

 To successfully simulate and fit results of some real experiment it is important to have

-+ Good guess about sample structure and initial values of sample parameters.
++ A good guess about the sample structure and the initial values of the sample parameters.
-+ Full information about instrument geometry: size and exact orientation of the detector.
++ Full information about the instrument geometry: size and exact orientation of the detector.
-+ 2D numpy array containing map of intensities measured in detector channels.
++ A 2D numpy array containing the intensities measured in the detector channels.

 ### Experiment